Yass-K/Bubble-counter/README.md

-# Text-typing
+# Bubble exploder
-Text typing javascript
+A bubble counter made with javascript